Early California Video

-While studying with conceptual artist John Baldessari at California Institute of the Arts, Al began experimenting with portable video equipment.
-He became a music video pioneer.
-His original songs about art, love and life were the soundtracks for his videos.
-Al’s early music videos are now featured in collections at The Getty and MOMA and are prized by private collectors.
-They are some of the very first music videos ever made.
-You can read more about Al’s video art in the excellent book California Video: Artists and Histories by Glen Phillips.
+In the early 1970s, while studying with the artist John Baldessari at California Institute of the Arts, Al began experimenting with portable video equipment.
+He kinda accidentally became a music video pioneer.
+His songs about art, love and life became the soundtracks for his videos.
+Al’s early videos can be found at The Getty in Los Angeles, MOMA in NY, and in collections.

-Not long afterwards Al decided to get out of the advertising business and do some ramblin’, and some pickin’, and grinnin’ of his own.
-He hit the hot dusty road like Woody, Jack and others had before him.
+Not long after that Al decided to get out of Shakeytown and do some ramblin’, and some pickin’, and some grinnin’ of his own.
+He hit the hot dusty road walking in the footsteps of Woody and Jack.
 Ramblin’ Jack and Woody lived their songs.
 Al has lived his songs too.
-You can hear it.
+You can hear it!

 Al eventually rambled his way to Santa Fe, New Mexico where he has lived for 33 years.
 He resides in a 1952 pueblo style casita filled with guitars and surrounded by tall pines along with apricot, apple, plum and crabapple trees.
 His adept fingerstyle guitar playing and his rich, pleasant bass-baritone voice compliment each other perfectly.
 His stories (mostly true) and jokes (pretty funny) provide an upbeat counterpoint to the hillbilly ballads and the Texas and Piedmont style acoustic blues that he still loves to play.